General Permit Information

 Contractors or residents planning to apply for permits to do work on properties in the City of Oakdale should review What Requires a Permit before beginning applications.

-As of February 6, 2023, all building permits are now being done via an online permitting process.
+All building permits are now being done via an online permitting process.
 Visit our online services page to set up your account and begin the permit process.

 The following permits applications are available using the online permitting system: